CodeYourFuture/GitHomeworkFixErrors/homework.md

 What happens when you `fork` a repository?

- When I fork a repository,I will create a copy of the original repository.This copy is stored in my own Github account,and i can make changes to it witout affecting the original repository.
+ When I fork a repository,I will create a copy of the original repository.This copy is stored in my own Github account,and i can make changes to it without affecting the original repository.
  I can also submit pull requests to the  original repository,allowing the maintainers to review and merge my changes.